Treatment for a Hot Time - Fire Ant Therapy

 There was a recent story in the Post and Courier on our numerous island neighbors, the red fire ant.
 This came the very day I was stung by some working in the Seabrook garden so I did some more research on how to treat the stings.

-The red fire ant, Solenopsis invicta, (invincible stick) live in and around us everywhere and particularly are fond of golf courses and gardens that get plenty of sun.
+Red fire ants (scientific name Solenopsis invicta or “invincible stick”) live around us everywhere.
+They’re particularly fond of golf courses and gardens that get plenty of sun.
 These unwelcome residents came from South America and with the exception of humans have no natural enemies and this explains their ubiquitous presence now throughout most of the South and certainly in South Carolina.
 A survey conducted in just South Carolina revealed that in the 1990, physicians reported treating 5000 cases of imported fire ant stings on humans.
 This represented a 14-fold morbidity.
 In all, there were 27 hospitalizations, one death and 170 cases requiring imported fire ant desensitization by an allergy specialist.
 Undoubtedly with the growth in ant and human population since 1990 we are talking about a much higher incidence of stings.
 In fact, in infested areas like Charleston County it is estimated that half of the population will be stung by a fire ant each year.

 These terrors are different from the regular black ant that used to be a nuisance only because they spoiled picnics – these are slightly larger than black ants, a quarter of an inch long, reddish-brown to black and live in mounds with long, radiating underground tunnels.
 However, if unsure whether you are dealing with fire ants or regular ants it won’t take long for them to let you know.
 The disturbed and aggressive fire ants will swarm onto you and with a signal all the female ants will bite your skin and insert their stinger and quickly inject venom in that spot and rotate around and inject more venom nearby.
 The immediate and correct response is to kill all you can find on you immediately.